BLUE HORIZON, BOOK 3

 Arktanis knew he needed to get up and make the rounds to check in on those who were sick, so he finally forced himself to shut down the vidscreen and leave the rec deck.
 He had no intention of looking in on Renny, however.
 The navigator could nurse himself back to health, for all the medic cared.
 However, as he approached the lift, Tanis heaved a great sigh.
 He knew that Renny had nothing to do with the conflict on Nalirra any more than he did himself, but it was hard not to forget the Tanatan cheetah’s face on the vidscreen as the fate of his homeworld was sealed.

-“Moss, disengage engineering routine Alpha-Nautilus-03,” Max said with a smile.
+“Moss, disengage engineering routine Alpha-Nautilus-03,” Max said in satisfaction.
 “I’m finished with you.”

 “Meow!”
 The mobile sentry system alternated colors across both its forward sensor lenses, reoriented three of its whiskers, and then moved away across the engine room to resume its original programming.
 Max watched it float away until it was out of sight and then began to haul his tools up out of the crawl space tunnel so he could clean them and put them away.